gravity-doc/gravity-doc.github.io/docs/MISC/FAQ.md

 If there is **NO** solution of your problem, feel free to [contact us](https://gravity-doc.github.io/#contact)!
 ```

+- I got a permission denied error when trying to login with ssh

+  > This may be because
+  > - your ip is banned (see below),
+  > - or because you didn't use your ssh-key to login (see below),
+  > - or because your .ssh/authorized-keys file on the server has the wrong permissions (it should not be readable by other users except yourself).
+Contact the admins to fix the permission in this case.
+  >
+  > You may be able to find out more information about the issue by adding the `-vvv` option to ssh, i.e., `ssh -vvv`.

 - What if I forgot my password? 🔐

   > Do not worry, contact us to change the password